progklb/playground-unreal/README.md

 |   |   +-- [SubProjectName]
 ```

-where each sub-project is ideally a mostly-self-contained project that can make use of any Common or submodule assets.
+where each sub-project is ideally a mostly-self-contained project that can make use of any Common assets.

 ## Projects

 - [Unreal Engine 5 Beginner Tutorial - UE5 Starter Course!](./Content/StarterCourse/README.md)